 And #7 – Coconuts.

 Just like collagen, coconut was nothing new for me to introduce, but it helped pack an added punch during this protocol.
 Coconuts contain lauric acid, which the body converts to monolaurin, which it then uses to fight pathogens.
 Because of this, coconuts are natural antimicrobial powerhouses and they’ll aid in this yeast-slaying process.
-Cook your foods in coconut oil, put coconut milk to your coffee, and add a spoonful of coconut oil to your tea.
+Cook your foods in coconut oil, drink Bulletproof Superfood Coffee every morning, snack on Coconut Chia Pudding, and add a spoonful of coconut oil to your tea.
 Just all the coconuts.
 Everywhere.

 So that’s it.
 No doctor bills.
 No scary drugs or unpronounceable medications.
 Just real, whole foods and some supplements.
 Just natural sources to aid my body in its amazing ability to fight for health on its own.
 14 strict days of this protocol with an additional 7 of most of this (adding a little more fruit and a few more starches back in), and I’m healthy.
 My gut microbiome is back in balance and I’m feeling freaking amazing.
 Better than ever, honestly.